drashland/website-v2/docs/sinco/v4.x/1_getting_started/5_best_practices.md

   manually terminate it via Monitor, Task Manager or other related process managers.

-This can lead to dozens of chrome processes running on your system, when you aren't even using them, and Sinco isn't either.
+This can lead to dozens of browser processes running on your system, when you aren't even using them, and Sinco isn't either.

 There are various ways to combat this: